NamuroisThomas/NetworkAdminProject/README.md

 # NetworkAdminProject
-Project for the Netwrok Admin course at EPHEC
+Project for the Network Admin course at EPHEC